SabareesanThirukumaran/chatApp/README.md

 Made the login process.
 First pushed all the data from signup page onto the database, then retrieved (and read) the data, parsed into json and validated to allow logins.

 ![image](https://github.com/user-attachments/assets/b7da6d36-3704-4117-b9c0-d582d2fc4159)

+**Day 4**

+Debugged the login, logout, and signup pages.
+Then added the changes between the "chat", "contacts" and "settings" pages, and retrieved all users from the database and put them into "contacts"